Houston Wilderness

 Houston Wilderness major programming includes:

-Eight-County Gulf-Houston Regional Conservation Plan – Facilitated by Houston Wilderness, the Gulf-Houston Regional Conservation Plan (Gulf-Houston RCP) is a long-term collaborative of environmental, business, and governmental entities working together to implement resilience plan for the Gulf-Houston region.
-The three key goals of the eight-county Gulf-Houston RCP are: (1) Increasing the current 16.0% in protected/preserved land in the eight-county region to 24% of land coverage by 2040, (2) Increasing and supporting the region-wide land management efforts to install nature-based stabilization techniques, such as low-impact development, living shorelines, and bioswales, to 50% of land coverage by 2040, and (3) providing research and advocacy for an increase of 0.4% annually in air quality offsets through carbon absorption in native soils, plants, trees, and oyster reefs throughout the eight county region.
+Gulf-Houston Regional Conservation Plan (Gulf-Houston RCP) – a decade-long collaborative in which HW facilitates a Steering Committee of environmental, business and government entities to work toward reaching the RCP’s 3 key goals – 1) targeting additional protected/preserved (P/P) green space in the more urban 8-county region by increasing the current 16.3% in protected/preserved land in the eight-county region to 24% of land coverage by 2040, 2) implementation of green and blue infrastructure enhancements by increasing and supporting the region-wide land management efforts to install nature-based stabilization techniques, such as low-impact development, living shorelines, and bioswales, to 50% of land coverage by 2040, and 3) substantial installation of native vegetation annually that provides carbon ecosystem increases in the 20-county Gulf-Houston Region through research, education and mulitple collaborative projects (see more at https://houstonwilderness.org/gulf-houston-regional-conservation-plan).
 RCP Two-Pager can be found here.

 Collaborative Grant Organizing Program- Houston Wilderness works with multiple stakeholders and federal/state agencies on collaborative grant proposals and funded projects, often in “pioneering” areas of environmental planning and resilience in the Greater Gulf-Houston Region.
-Since its creation, the CGO Program has brought thousands of additional dollars to over 150 partners in our region and, most recently, has helped establish multi-partner environmental projects/programs in these areas: 1) Monarch-based pollinator habitat, 2) targeted large-scale tree plantings for reduction of air pollution and increase in carbon sequestration and water absorption, 3) establishment of native grass seed mixes for use along riparian corridors and detention basins, and 4) ecosystem services enhancements on public buyout lands.
+Since its creation, the CGO Program has brought thousands of additional dollars to over 210 partners in our region and, most recently, has helped establish multi-partner environmental projects/programs in these areas: 1) Targeted large-scale tree plantings in non-traditional urban locations to improve ecosystem services along industrial corridors and EJ communities, 3) establishment of native grass seed mixes to replace non-native grasses for use along riparian corridors, on public and private plans and detention basins, and 4) intallation of native grass bioswales that provide ecosystem services enhancements on public buyout lands.

 Super Trees for Sustainability Initiative – Houston Wilderness’ Super Trees for Sustainability Initiative is a multi-year, large-scale native tree planting collaborative that incorporates the 25-mile Houston Ship Channel (HSC) TREES Program and the multi-county Riverine Targeted-Use-of Buyouts (TUBs) Program (see below), as well as other targeted urban forestry projects in communities around the 13+ county region that enhance biodiversity and reduce health risks associated with urban heat, air and water pollution and flooding.
 HW focuses on planting native Super Trees that it identified in tandem with Rice University and the Houston Health Department.
 Super Trees are native tree species that provide the highest levels of Ecosystem Services; in particular, carbon absorption and sequestration, air pollution and flood mitigation, erosion control, and urban heat island reduction.
 The research conducted to identify the Super Trees also involved creating a framework for selecting targeted locations to plant in communities that experience outsized flooding, air pollution and urban heat effects, as well as engaging with partners who are not traditionally involved in reforestation and climate change adaptation work.
 Effectively, the Super Trees For Sustainability Initiative advances Environmental Justice goals by working in and with communities subject to disproportionate environmental harm.
 The Super Trees One-Pager can be found here.